celestiaorg/celestia-app/specs/src/specs/namespace.md

 | `PARITY_SHARE_NAMESPACE`            | `Namespace` | `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF` | Parity shares: extended shares in the available data matrix.                                         |

 ## Assumptions and Considerations

+Application MUST refrain from using the reserved namespaces for their blob data.

 ## Implementation